mortezarezaei68/lovys-test/README.md

 ## Notice

+* it doesn't any seed and you can add it to application

-when you want to use `/api/v1/Schedule` api to create a booking datatime you should use this format:
+* when you want to use `/api/v1/Schedule` api to create a booking datatime you should use this format:
 ```
 {
   "bookingDate": "2021-10-19",